Career & Life Design

 Design your career and life with intent.
 From IC to CTO, work-life balance, personal branding, and sustainable engineering.

-Engineering as a Father: Using System Design to Protect Family Time
+Work-Life Balance for Engineering Fathers: Using System Design to Protect Family Time

-Engineering as a Father: Using System Design to Protect Family Time
+Work-Life Balance for Engineering Fathers: Using System Design to Protect Family Time

 If we can design systems for 99.99% uptime, why can't we design our lives for family presence?
 Learn to define Life SLOs (bedtime 5x/week, dinner 4x/week), architect your calendar (fixed family blocks first, flexible work around them), set clear interfaces with work and home, handle failure modes (incident playbooks for life), and make long-term career choices with kids in mind.